elucca/FleetReport/documentation/Database_description.md

 This is currently not the case due to issues I have with implementing it with SQLAlchemy.
 (It would be straightforward were I working with SQL statements manually.)

+All tables currently conform to the third normal form.

 ### account

 This is the table for user accounts.
 The account table has modification and creation columns that are not currently used by the program,